spaghetticode/dbmanager/README.md

 ```
 This rake task will dump the requested db to a file on the local machine.

-You will be prompted to choose the target dir (defaults to tmp) and the sql file
+You will be prompted to choose the target dir (defaults to *tmp* in the rails
-name (sql extension will be added automatically).
-If the file already exists, it
+root) and the sql file name (sql extension will be added automatically).
+If the
-will be overwritten.
+file already exists, it will be overwritten.

 #### Database Imports